KahWee - Web Development, AI Tools & Tech Trends

 Vary: Origin, Access-Control-Request-Headers, Access-Control-Request-Method

-Now it returns Access-Control-Allow-Origin: * (wildcard), but the Vary: Origin header is still there.
-This tells caches to differentiate responses by origin even when returning *.
+Now it returns Access-Control-Allow-Origin: * (wildcard), but Vary: Origin is still present.
+Caches will still differentiate responses by origin.

-You need this configuration when multiple sites load assets from the same S3 bucket, you're using a CDN in front of S3, or you support credentials (cookies or auth headers) in cross-origin requests.
-If your assets are public and only used by one site, a simpler CORS config with AllowedOrigin: * works fine.
+You need this when multiple sites load assets from the same S3 bucket, you're using a CDN in front of S3, or you support credentials in cross-origin requests.
+If your assets are public and only used by one site, a simpler AllowedOrigin: * config works fine.

 In 2025, I moved away from S3 to Cloudflare Workers for static hosting, which handles CORS configuration more simply and deploys to the edge globally.